 What Features To Look For In A Good Filter

-When looking at offers for a filter be sure that the filter you get is equipped with a few of the follwoing features or at least has some options and add on devices that might be included with higher end models.
+When looking at offers for a filter, be sure that the filter you get is equipped with a few of the following features or at least has some options and add on devices that might be included with higher-end models.

-When looking at the filter motor look for one that is energy efficient.
-Your filter will be running 24-7 all year long, so you don’t want something will raise your power bill.
+When looking at the filter motor, look for one that is energy efficient.
+Your filter will be running 24-7 all year long, so you don’t want something that will raise your power bill.

 Intake and Outtake Tubes:

 When looking at the intake pipe, you want one that is adjustable so it can be made suitable for your specific needs.
 Nothing is worse than installing a filter that has an intake pipe that isn’t long enough to reach the bottom of your aquarium or worse way too short.